Four reasons why God doesn’t always speak as clearly and plainly as we would like – with biblical examples.

 This question is often used as a reason not to pursue dream interpretation.

-I don’t have the ‘ultimate answer’ to this question, and I frequently wish God spoke more clearly to me (I wrote a poem about it in Dreaming of another life and explored more in The naked truth about dream interpretation).
+I don’t have the ‘ultimate answer’ to this question, and I frequently wish God spoke more clearly to me (I wrote a poem about it and explored more in The naked truth about dream interpretation).
 And I have thought about it a lot.

 Symbolism is how God speaks!